 There are Spanish speaking minorities and communities in many European countries, particularly in France, Switzerland, Germany, and the UK.

-Spanish language speakers in Latin America
+Spanish language in Latin America

-The majority of Spanish native speakers live on the American continent.
+From the global perspective, the majority of Spanish native speakers live on the American continent.
 Spanish is the official or widely recognized administrative language in most countries south of the US, starting with Mexico, with 100 million native speakers the biggest Spanish speaking country in the world.

-Speaking Spanish in Brazil
+Spanish language in Brazil

 The prevalence of Spanish and Portuguese languages, which both have Latin origin, is the reason why the region of Central and South America is commonly referred to as Latin America.

-Spanish as a foreign language
+Spanish as foreign language

 Spanish is a very popular language people learn as a foreign language.
 If you combine Spanish native speakers, those who speak Spanish as a second language in bilingual regions, and people who have learned Spanish as a foreign language, you will find more than half a billion (500 million) Spanish speakers in the world.

-Though it does take serious effort to learn Spanish, there are much more difficult languages in this world.
+Though it does take effort (and time) to learn Spanish, there are much more difficult languages in this world.
 If you combine the right tools with dedication and active practicing, you can learn Spanish relatively fast.